tembo-io/pg-jsonschema-boon/README.md

 **[Change Log](CHANGELOG.md)** | **[Documentation](doc/jsonschema.md)**

-This library provides the `jsonschema` extension for validating JSON and JSONB against a [JSON Schema] in Postgres.
-It supports the following [specification drafts] as validated by the [JSON-Schema-Test-Suite] excluding optional
+This package provides the `jsonschema` extension for validating JSON and JSONB against a [JSON Schema] in Postgres.
+It relies on the [boon] crate, and therefore supports the following [specification drafts] as validated by the [JSON-Schema-Test-Suite] excluding optional features:
-features:

 *   [![draft 4 badge]][draft 4 report]
 *   [![draft 6 badge]][draft 6 report]